Monotone spectral density estimation: Limit distribution results

 \end{assumption} \begin{remark} This condition is usual in the long memory literature.
-Similar conditions are assumed in \cite[Assumption~2]{robinson:1995l}, \cite[Assumption~2]{moulines:soulier:1999}, \cite[Assumption~1]{soulier:2001} (with a typo).
-It is used to derive covariance bounds for the discrete Fourier transform ordinates of the process, which yield covariance bounds for non linear functionals of the periodogram ordinates in the Gaussian case.
-It is satisfied by usual long memory processes such as causal invertible ARFIMA $(p,d,q)$ processes with possibly an additive independent white noise or AR(1) process. \end{remark} Recall that $ \tilde f_n = \exp \arg\min_{f\in\mathcal F} \int_0^\pi \{\log f(s) - \log I_n(s) + \gamma\}^2 \, \d s$ where $\gamma$ is Euler's constant and $I_n$ is the periodogram, defined here as a step function:
+Similar conditions are assumed in \citet{robinson1995l}, Assumption 2, \citet{moulinessoulier1999}, Assumption 2, \citet{soulier2001}, Assumption 1 (with a typo).
+It is used to derive covariance bounds for the discrete Fourier transform ordinates of the process, which yield covariance bounds for nonlinear functionals of the periodogram ordinates in the Gaussian case.
+It is satisfied by usual long memory processes such as causal invertible $\operatorname{ARFIMA}(p,d,q)$ processes with possibly an additive independent white noise or AR(1) process. \end{remark}